 As we have already seen, the view of a program's state provided by Separation Logic is a low-level one.
 The heap is often considered as a finite set of data cells with pointers between them and we build up more complex structures out of this heap spaghetti.
 However, we sometimes want to think of a program's data structure at a higher level of abstraction than this.
-We have seen that it is possible to abstract away from the low-level details using abstract predicates, but it is also possible to directly base our reasoning on more abstract data models.
+We want to allow the clients of a data structure to be able to reason about the structure at the level of abstraction that has been presented to them, for example viewing the program state as a tree rather than as a collection of heap cells.